R-Suresh/Neural_Network_Basics/README.md

 * The file ```Multiclass oversampling and undersamping.ipynb``` gives a brief on oversampling and undersampling techniques to handle imbalanced classes

+## Image Dataset Augmentation Techniques

+* The file ```Image Dataset Augmentation.ipynb``` visualizes how to augment your image dataset by considering the MNIST dataset and a single image.
+Such Augmentation would
+   * Increase the size of your dataset preventing overfitting to a certain degree
+   * Make more robust
+* The Keras ImageDataGenerator is used.
+   * This accepts transformations to apply on the image like rotation angle, etc
+   * It generates the images at run/training time and feeds the images to the model itself
+   * Although this increase traning time a little it reduces memory requirements

+## Evaluating baseline performance

+* The file ```Dummy Classifiers.ipynb``` tells how to set base line metrics by predicting most frequent target variable, etc using the sklearn dummy classifier API

 ## Visualization

 * The file ```Basic Matplotlib Tutorial.ipynb``` teaches data visualization with Matplotlib.
-Follow along and feel free to try in your own.
+Follow along and feel free to try it on your own.

 ![Basic Plot](https://github.com/R-Suresh/Neural_Network_Basics/blob/master/images/basic.jpg)
 ![Advanced Plot](https://github.com/R-Suresh/Neural_Network_Basics/blob/master/images/advanced.jpg)